Gear Guide

 Where does the battery mount in the Tune M1?

 The M1 doesn't have a fixed battery bay.
 Most owners place the battery on the camper floor at the foot of the sleeping platform, under the platform if truck bed depth allows, or in a battery box secured to the 80/20 T-track system.
 The T-track makes it easy to build or buy a mount that locks the battery in place for travel.
-Always secure it, a loose battery shifting at highway speed is a serious hazard.
+Always secure it.
+A loose battery shifting at highway speed is a serious hazard.

 Every Pound Counts